ihym/ngx-timeago/README.md

 #### Write your own clock

 The only required method to build your own clock, is `register` that must return an `Observable<any>`.
-Whenever this observable emits, the timestamp will be updated, using the provided formatter (and maybe intl, if provided).
+Whenever this observable emits, the timestamp will be updated, using your formatter (and intl, if available).

 ```ts
 import { TimeagoClock } from 'ngx-timeago';